lechup/hassio-addons/serveo/README.md

 `alias` - subdomain of your choosing, required even if domain is defined

+`private_key` - if you're using your own custom domain, then you need to supply a private key (as per the docs).
+Paste the literal key in here, and the file will be generated at runtime.

-`server` - in case you are using Your own serveo instance, put it's hostname here
+`server` - in case you are using your own serveo instance, put its hostname here

 `port1from` - local hassio port to forward from, default `8123` forwards frontend service